6 Ghats of Varanasi

 Manikarnika Ghat

-Manikarnika Ghat is one of the two ghats where dead bodies are cremated.
-Hindus believe that if a body is cremated at this ghat, then the soul attains moksha, a liberation from the cycle of rebirth and death.
-There are many Hindu mythological stories associated with the Manikarnika Ghat.
+Manikarnika Ghat holds a solemn place in Varanasi as one of the two ghats designated for cremation ceremonies.
+According to Hindu belief, cremating a body at this ghat enables the soul to achieve moksha, liberation from the cycle of birth and death.
+Numerous Hindu mythological narratives are interwoven with the essence of Manikarnika Ghat.

 Harishchandra Ghat